3 The manufacturer's submissions

 3.7

 The manufacturer presented a post-hoc subgroup analysis of the results in participants aged 15 to 17 years in study 31-03-239 (which included participants as young as 13 years).
 The manufacturer used a cut-off age of 15 years to separate participants aged 15 to 17 years from those aged 13 to 14 years in the trial.
 From this analysis the manufacturer concluded that efficacy improvements in the subgroup aged 15 to 17 years were comparable to those in the overall dataset, and that the observed effect was maintained during the trial period.
-The manufacturer also compared side effects in adolescents aged 15 to 17 years with side effects in adults treated with aripiprazole for schizophrenia and concluded that the tolerability and safety profiles were similar in the two age groups.
+The manufacturer also compared side effects in adolescents aged 15 to 17 years with side effects in adults treated with aripiprazole for schizophrenia and concluded that the tolerability and safety profiles were similar in the 2 age groups.

 3.8

-Data on adverse events were taken from study 31-03-239 comparing aripiprazole with placebo and from two open-label single-arm extension studies (31-03-241 and 31-05-243).
+Data on adverse events were taken from study 31-03-239 comparing aripiprazole with placebo and from 2 open-label single-arm extension studies (31-03-241 and 31-05-243).
 Participants who completed study 31-03-239 were eligible to enter an open-label extension study of aripiprazole for 6 months (31-03-241).
 The second open-label extension study (31-05-243) included participants who had completed the first extension study (31-03-241).

 3.9

 The most common treatment-related adverse events observed in study 31-03-239 comparing aripiprazole with placebo were extrapyramidal disorder, somnolence and tremor.
 Overall, a higher percentage of participants in the groups who received aripiprazole experienced treatment-related adverse events (71.0% of those who received 10 mg aripiprazole and 72.5% of those who received 30 mg aripiprazole) compared with the placebo group (57.0%).
 The majority of treatment-related adverse events were mild or moderate in severity.
 The rates of serious treatment-emergent adverse events were low for all groups; with an incidence of 3% in the placebo group and 4% in the groups who received 10 mg and 30 mg aripiprazole.
-Mean weight and body mass index z-scores at each visit were within 0.5 standard deviations of the general population for all three groups.
+Mean weight and body mass index z-scores at each visit were within 0.5 standard deviations of the general population for all 3 groups.
 A 'significant' weight gain (defined as a weight gain of 7% or more from baseline) was seen at 6-week follow-up in 4% of the participants who received 10 mg aripiprazole, 5.2% of those who received 30 mg aripiprazole and 1% of participants in the placebo group.
 A 'significant' weight loss (defined as a weight loss of 7% or more from baseline) was seen at 6-week follow-up in 3% of the participants who received 10 mg aripiprazole, 2.1% of those who received 30 mg aripiprazole and 6.1% of participants in the placebo group.

 3.10

-Changes from baseline in extrapyramidal symptoms as shown by the Simpson–Angus scale showed a statistically significant difference between the aripiprazole groups and the placebo group (0.5 in the group who received aripiprazole 10 mg [p < 0.007], 0.3 in the group who received aripiprazole 30 mg [p < 0.05] and −0.3 in the placebo group).
+Changes from baseline in extrapyramidal symptoms as shown by the Simpson–Angus scale showed a statistically significant difference between the aripiprazole groups and the placebo group (0.5 in the group who received aripiprazole 10 mg [p<0.007], 0.3 in the group who received aripiprazole 30 mg [p<0.05] and -0.3 in the placebo group).
 In this study, the Barnes scale and the Abnormal Involuntary Movement scale were also analysed and showed no statistically significant differences (data not reported).
-Mean serum prolactin levels relative to baseline were −8.45 ng/ml for the group who received placebo, −11.93 ng/ml for the group who received 10 mg aripiprazole and −15.14 ng/ml for the group who received 30 mg aripiprazole.
-The aripiprazole groups showed significantly greater changes in prolactin levels compared with the placebo groups (10 mg aripiprazole group, p = 0.003; 30 mg aripiprazole group, p < 0.0001).
+Mean serum prolactin levels relative to baseline were -8.45 ng/ml for the group who received placebo, -11.93 ng/ml for the group who received 10 mg aripiprazole and -15.14 ng/ml for the group who received 30 mg aripiprazole.
+The aripiprazole groups showed significantly greater changes in prolactin levels compared with the placebo groups (10 mg aripiprazole group, p=0.003; 30 mg aripiprazole group, p<0.0001).
 The manufacturer's submission stated that overall, aripiprazole has no impact on cardiac conduction, and the available literature suggests that the impact on metabolic parameters and prolactin levels appears to be less than with other atypical antipsychotics.

 3.11

 The results of the first open-label study (31-03-241) showed that the majority of treatment-related adverse events were mild or moderate in severity.
-In the subgroup of participants with schizophrenia, 69% had at least one treatment-related adverse event and 5.9% had a serious adverse event.
+In the subgroup of participants with schizophrenia, 69% had at least 1 treatment-related adverse event and 5.9% had a serious adverse event.
 At 6-week follow-up, 24.5% of participants had a weight gain from baseline of 7% or more and 4.6% had a weight loss from baseline of 7% or more.
 There were no clinically meaningful changes reported in mean QT or QTc intervals or other ECG abnormalities.

 3.12

 The results of the second open-label extension study (31-05-243) showed that the majority of treatment-related adverse events were mild or moderate in severity.
-Approximately 48% of participants who received long-term treatment with aripiprazole reported at least one treatment-related adverse event.
+Approximately 48% of participants who received long-term treatment with aripiprazole reported at least 1 treatment-related adverse event.
 Influenza, vomiting and headache were the only treatment-related adverse events reported by 5% or more of the participants.
 Serious adverse events occurred in 5.9% of participants.
 The manufacturer's submission stated that data were insufficient to draw conclusions about the impact of aripiprazole treatment on clinical chemistry parameters such as prolactin levels.
 At 6-week follow-up 12.7% of participants had a weight gain from baseline of 7% or more and 7.0% had a weight loss from baseline of 7% or more.
 No clinically meaningful changes in mean QT or QTc intervals or other ECG abnormalities were observed.

 3.13